 Employment and income growth in combination with lower financing costs have made it easier for homeowners to meet their payment obligations.
-Accordingly, the arrears ratio is at the lowest level since 2008.
-Naturally, this rubs off on the number of houses subject to forced sale, which is also at the lowest level since 2008.
-This also reflects the improvements in the housing market in a greater part of Denmark, thus making it easier to sell a house in the open market and thus avoid a forced sale.
+Accordingly, the arrears ratio has been on a sustained low level for the last several years.
+Naturally, this rubs off on the number of houses subject to forced sale, which is at the lowest level since 2008.
+This also reflects the improvements in the housing market in large parts of Denmark, thus making it easier to sell a house in the open market and avoid a forced sale.